petergiordano/bolt-prototype/docs/README_workflow-and-collaboration.md

 - Claude answers project-wide questions, audits code, and helps align component integration.
 - Bolt implements code based on specs from documentation and ChatGPT instructions.
 - User coordinates across agents, verifies output, and owns architectural decisions.
+- Gemini scans the full repo, identifies structural issues, flags legacy patterns, and complements Claude’s code editing by suggesting full-repo improvements.

 ### Source of Truth & Coordination

 - GitHub remains the single source of truth.
 - `docs/todo.md` and `docs/bolt-migration-standards.md` serve as coordination anchors.
-- ChatGPT and Claude refer to these files to drive implementation and instruction.
+- ChatGPT, Claude, and Gemini refer to these files to drive implementation, auditing, and instruction.

 This structure enables scalable, low-friction implementation with minimal ambiguity and strong alignment between strategy and execution.